 A story of freshness

-The organic market garden at Red House Farm is close to completing its first season and is run by chief grower Nick.
-Developing the fruit and vegetable production forms part of the wider vison for the farm's future.
+The production of organic meats at Red House Farm is close to completing its 4th year and is run by husband and wife Lewis & Amy.
+Developing the meat production forms part of the wider vison for the farm's future.

 Why choose organic?